 While I’m not as clingy as my parents were, I still try to use and re-use gear until there’s nothing left to use.
 Eventually, I have to come to grips with the fact that there’s a time to say, “When.”
 This article is about deciding when that time is.

 Just because your gear might have worn out, it doesn’t mean you have to go out and replace it with something new.
-In our day and age, people replace their gear and equipment—whether they need to or not—with the newest stuff that hits the market.
+In our day and age, people replace their gear and equipment, whether they need to or not, with the newest stuff that hits the market.
 The only reason they do so is because persuasive marketing campaigns have told them that they need to.
-How many people do you know who buy a new car every few years or have to have the latest cell phone, computer or gadget?
+How many people do you know who buy a new car every few years or have to have the latest cell phone, computer or other gadget?
 The same applies to survival gear.

 The next thing you know, those people are trying to get rid of their “old” gear.
 Often, they end up selling it for low prices at a yard sale.
 This could be a win for you, the potential buyer, if you know what to look for.
 I’ll touch on this aspect as well.

 Determining What Stays and What Goes

 Most of us who are self-reliant and who’ve been prepping for a long time have a tendency to become attached to our gear, so determining when it’s time to let go can be difficult.
 With that said, all things wear out or just don’t fit the need anymore, or needs change.
 You have to be practical, as opposed to sentimental.

 When determining what stays and what goes, you need to look at a few key points.

 First, is it worn out?
 Second, does it still fit the need, or is there something significantly better?
 In a prepper/survival situation, efficiency is everything.
 Every tool must have multiple uses, and weight and space must always be considered.
 That old Army surplus rucksack, for instance, while great in its time, might not fit the bill anymore.